ImAshishRastogi/Resume/index.md

 ### Trainee at **`NEC Corporation India Private Limited, Noida`**
 _**`Jan,2019 - Jun,2019`**_
  - Development and Integration of a Speech Recognition System in IP phones to enable the voice assistance feature.
- - Created an automation script in **php** which creates acoustic model for **JULIUS** by training the sample audio data using HTK toolkit .
+ - Created an automation script in **PHP** which creates an acoustic model for **JULIUS** by training the sample audio data using HTK toolkit.

 ## EDUCATION
 ---